getify/Functional-Light-JS/ch5.md

 If a function *can* produce a different output each time it's given the same inputs, it is impure.
 Even if such a function always `return`s the same value, if it produces an indirect output side effect, the program state is changed each time it's called; this is impure.

 Impure functions are undesirable because they make all of their calls harder to reason about.
 A pure function's call is perfectly predictable.
-When some reading the code sees multiple `circleArea(3)` calls, they won't have to spend any extra effort to figure out what its output will be *each time*.
+When someone reading the code sees multiple `circleArea(3)` calls, they won't have to spend any extra effort to figure out what its output will be *each time*.

 ### Purely Relative